RahulMirji/Cloth_Recommendation/Dashboard/README.md

 # Admin Dashboard

-A secure, hidden admin dashboard for monitoring user signups and managing users in the AI DressUp app.
+A secure, hidden admin dashboard for monitoring user signups and managing users in the Style GPT app.

 ## 🔐 Access